 SEARCH "MASSACHUSETTS AREA PARANORMAL SOCIETY".

 The M.A.P.S.
-Team is a group of friends who have worked together for eight years.
+Team is a group of friends who have worked together for eleven years.
 We share a deep interest in the paranormal and find it extremely comforting to know that there is something more out there.
 The M.A.P.S.
 Team is willing to investigate sites at no expense to the owners.
 Unlike other groups, we do not find it necessary to provoke energies.
 All investigated properties are treated with consideration and respect.